About Better Angels

 The Disunion Crisis

 We’re becoming several Americas, each a stranger to the others and each increasingly hostile to the others.
 Each America today views its political adversaries as enemies whose ways of thinking are so harmful and alien as to be incomprehensible.
 This degree of rancor and mistrust threatens our democracy.

-Polarization is the process of society separating into mutually antagonistic groups that increasingly do not trust or even know one another.
+Mounting evidence tells us that at the heart of this disunion are approaches to conflict that produce polarization.
+Polarization is the process of society separating into mutually antagonistic groups that do not trust or even know one another.